-*The deadly COVID-19 cases outside China are soaring upward, raising big concerns worldwide.
-As of today, 25 of February, 2020, more than 2,600 cases of the virus have been reported outside of mainland China.
-The number of deaths outside mainland China has also increased, 50 in Iran, 10 in South Korea and 7 in Italy.
-Austria and Croatia have today confirmed 2 and 1 cases respectively.
+*The deadly COVID-19 cases around the world are soaring upward, raising big concerns worldwide.
+As of 2.
+March, 2020, around 89,869 cases of the virus have been reported inside and outside of mainland China, with 3,069 deaths.
+The number of deaths outside mainland China has also increased, including 66 in Iran, 26 in South Korea, 6 in Japan and 41 in Italy.
+Austria has a confirmed number of 16 as of today.

-Still, the outbreak has not yet reached the level of pandemic, WHO’s Director-General Tedros Adhanom Ghebreyesus said.
+The outbreak has not yet reached the level of pandemic, WHO’s Director-General Tedros Adhanom Ghebreyesus said at the end of February.
 A pandemic is an epidemic that spreads over several countries or continents, which is as a matter of fact already the case with COVID-19.
-(20200225)
+(20200302)

 *The 56th Munich Security Conference took place from February 14 to 16, 2020 in the Hotel Bayerischer Hof in Munich.
 This year the conference was again the center of international diplomacy and welcomed leading figures from politics, science and civil society, including more than 30 heads of state and government as well as almost 100 ministers.